* Dr. Ralph is currently only accepting new clients for testing and evaluations and cannot take on new clients for ongoing therapy. *

-So, how can parent therapy help?
+So, how can parent support therapy help?

-- learn what leads to behavior problems
+- learn what leads to problem behaviors

 - feel less stress about parenting

-- see your child comply with requests
+- see your child work more collaboratively with you

-- reduce tantrums and outbursts
+- reduce the intensity of tantrums and outbursts

 - lower overall stress experienced by other family members